ywadud/Lab_Neural_Networks_and_SVMs/README.md

 Lab guide, MATLAB code, data files and resulting data can be found inside

-tobedecompressed.zip must be decompressed before running the code
+data.zip must be decompressed before running the code